wp-plugins/cp-contact-form-with-paypal/README.txt

 With CP Contact Form with Paypal you can insert a **contact form** into a WordPress website and connect it to a PayPal payment.

-Once the user has filled the contact form fields and click the submit button the posted data is saved into the WordPress database and the user is automatically redirected to PayPal to complete a payment.
-After completed the payment the website administrator (the email indicated from the settings) will receive an email with the form data and the user will receive a confirmation/thank you email.
+Once the user has filled the PayPal contact form fields and click the submit button the posted data is saved into the WordPress database and the user is automatically redirected to PayPal to complete a payment.
+After completed the PayPal payment, the website administrator (the email indicated from the settings) will receive an email with the form data and the user will receive a confirmation/thank you email.

 Both the paid and unpaid requests sent from the contact form will appear in the WordPress settings area with the mark of "Paid" or "Not Paid" so you can check all the details and contact the user if needed.